Convert MP3 to OPUS Audio Free

 How long does MP3 to OPUS conversion take?

 Most MP3 to OPUS conversions finish in under a minute.
-Larger files take proportionally longer, but everything happens locally so there is no upload wait.
+Larger files take proportionally longer, but everything happens locally so there is no sign-up wait.

 Will the conversion reduce file quality?